synacktiv/bip/doc/general/archi.rst

     the root node which does not have a parent).

-    This difference in implementation allow to travel more easilly the AST and to make efficient link with other components, the simplest exemple is the possibility to create a link between the :class:`CNodeExprVar` object and the corresponding :class:`HxLvar` object, while it is not possible using the :class:`HxCExprVar` object (this may have change since IDA 7.3
+    This difference in implementation allow to travel more easilly the AST and to make efficient link with other components, the simplest example is the possibility to create a link between the :class:`CNodeExprVar` object and the corresponding :class:`HxLvar` object, while it is not possible using the :class:`HxCExprVar` object (this may have change since IDA 7.3